-SHA's Board of Commissioners voted to adopt the Annual MTW Plan on October 16, 2023.
+SHA's Board of Commissioners will vote on the adoption of the Annual MTW Plan on October 17, 2022.
 The signed Resolution, Certifications of Compliance and lobbying disclosure form are included in Appendix C of the MTW Plan.
 The signed Certification of Consistency with the Consolidated Plan (Form HUD-2991) is also included in this appendix.